tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The Use this template button is selected under Send notification email with alert details from Azure Security Center.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image82.png "Select Use this template")

-7. Select **Sign In**, and then type your Azure/O365 credentials.
+7. For the **Office 365 Outlook** connection, select the **+** link, enter your Azure/O365 credentials.

     ![The Sign in button is highlighted next to Office 365 Outlook under This logic app will connect to.](media/2020-01-12-14-48-03.png "Sign in to Office 365 Outlook")

     > **Note**: This would need to be a valid Office 365 account, if you do not have a valid Office 365 account, then utilize a basic email template for Outlook.com.

+8. For the **Security Center Alert** connection, select the **+** link

-8. Select **Continue**.
+9. Select **Continue**.

     ![The Logic app connection blade is displayed.
 Outlook and Azure Security Center validation are displayed.](media/2020-01-12-14-51-29.png "Logic App Connection Information")

-9. For the email address, enter your email.
+10. For the email address, enter your email.

-10. Select **Save**.
+11. Select **Save**.
 You now have an email alert action based on LogicApps for your custom security alert to use.

     ![Save is highlighted in Logic Apps Designer, and information about the custom security alert appears below.](media/2020-01-12-14-54-20.png "Save the email alert action")

-11. Lastly, after you have created the new Playbook, ensure that the status is **Enabled**.
+12. Lastly, after you have created the new Playbook, ensure that the status is **Enabled**.
 If not, then select **Enable** in the menu.

 ### Task 5: Execute Jupyter Notebooks

 1. In the **Azure Sentinel** blade, select **Notebooks**.

-2. Scroll to the bottom of the page and select **Clone Notebooks**.
+2. In the blade top menu navigation, select **Clone Notebooks**.

+3. If not already logged in, select your Azure credentials, the GitHub repo will start to clone into your workspace.

     ![Azure Sentinel Notebooks blade shows Clone Notebooks is highlighted.](media/2020-01-12-18-02-39.png "Close Azure Sentinel Notebooks")